Loading...

 How to consume dried lotus seeds without glucose spikes

-Drink plenty of water before and after consuming lotus seeds.
-Staying hydrated can help your body manage blood sugar levels more effectively.
+Drink plenty of water, as staying hydrated helps your body manage blood glucose levels more effectively.

 Portion Control